mal138/hello-world/README.md

 # hello-world
 Learning all about GitHub

-I am applying for front-end developer jobs, and every once in a while a job post will ask for a link to my Github repository.
-I'm not sure why, since Github seems to be for programming, not for web design.
-Why would anyone want to see my HTML code?
+I am a front end web developer and content manager.
+Most of my work is done with HTML and CSS, with the occasional PHP and JavaScript thrown in.
+I've never used GitHub, although I can see how it could have been useful on some past projects.

+Occasionally a recruiter will ask me for my GitHub link.
+So, this is it.
+There's not much here right now, but I'll add more code samples as I'm able to find and restore them from my personal archives.

+If you would like to see my web portfolio, including links to active and archived projects, please contact me by email.